ParamountIT/email/lambda/docs/lambda_email_sender.md

 ### 2. Template Management
 - Load HTML templates from S3
-- Extract subject line from h1 tags
+- Extract subject line from h1 tags (with fallback to title tags)
+- Support H1 tags with attributes (classes, styles, etc.)
+- Case-insensitive HTML tag parsing
+- Provide default subject line when none found in template
 - Support {event} placeholder in both subject and body
+- Safe placeholder replacement with existence validation
 - Template customization based on event data

+#### Subject Extraction Logic
+The function uses a multi-tier approach to extract email subjects from HTML templates:

+1. **Primary**: Search for `<h1>` tags (with or without attributes) using case-insensitive matching
+2. **Fallback**: If no H1 found, search for `<title>` tags using the same approach
+3. **Default**: If neither found, use "Email from Rise Portraits" as the subject
+4. **Cleanup**: All extracted subjects are trimmed of whitespace

+#### Placeholder Handling
+- Safe {event} placeholder replacement that checks for placeholder existence before formatting
+- Graceful removal of unused placeholders when event data is not available
+- Null-safe operations to prevent runtime errors when templates are malformed

 ### 3. Email Sending
 - Use AWS SES directly
 - Support HTML email format
 - Handle email sending failures gracefully
-- Implement email validation using standard library
+- Implement robust email validation using standard library
+- Enhanced subject line processing with fallback mechanisms
+- Safe HTML template processing with error recovery

 ## State Management